More trouble for Jane when she meets her officer.

 "Look, Jane, we've got on so well it would be such a shame for me to just walk off.
 I'm not eating in the mess tonight.
 I was thinking of going into Lincoln.
 There's a wonderful Greek restaurant I sometimes use, and I'd love you to join me there for dinner."

-He took one of the restaurant's cards from his wallet and gave it to me.
+He took one of the restaurant's cards from his wallet and gave it to her.
 "It's not far from the railway station.
 Just go into Lincoln and then get a taxi.
 I'll see you in the lounge bar at about eight o'clock.
 Don't let me down now, Jane."
 He got out of the car and grinned as he walked off to the mess.

 "Do you fancy a drink?" he asked.

-"Where, at this time of night?"
+"Where can we get a drink at this time of night?"

 "We'll go inside."

 "What!
 I can't go in there.
 If the MT officer sees me in there, he'll go crazy."